vatesfr/xen-orchestra/docs/docs/backups.md

 ## Restore a backup

-All your scheduled backups are acccessible in the "Restore" view in the backup section of Xen Orchestra.
+All your scheduled backups are accessible in the "Restore" view in the backup section of Xen Orchestra.

 1. Search the VM Name and click on the blue button with a white arrow
 2. Choose the backup you want to restore